 Section 17.5.
-Upon written request to the Chief of Police, an employee shall have any personnel evaluations which are more than three (3) years old removed from his/her personnel file and returned to the employee consistent with all legal requirements.
+Upon written request to the Chief of Police or designee, an employee shall have any personnel evaluations which are more than five (5) years old removed from his/her personnel file and returned to the employee consistent with all legal requirements.